 The cost of the restricted stock units is determined using the fair value of the Company's common stock on the award date, and the compensation expense is recognized ratably over the vesting period.
-In the three months ended December 31, 2011, the Company recognized approximately \$77,000 in stock-based compensation expense related to the outstanding restricted stock units.
-There was no such expense recognized in the three months ended December 31, 2010.
-As of December 31, 2011, the Company had approximately \$1,280,000 of unrecognized compensation expense related to outstanding restricted stock units expected to be recognized over a weighted-average period of approximately 4.2 years.
-There were 700,000 shares available for grant under the Director Plan as of December 31, 2011.
+The Company recognized approximately \$137,854 and \$214,715 in stock-based compensation expense related to the outstanding restricted stock units in the three and six months ended March 31, 2012, respectively.
+In the three and six months ended March 31, 2011, the Company recognized \$25,620 in stock-based compensation expense related to outstanding restricted stock units.
+As of March 31, 2012, the Company had approximately \$2,863,918 of unrecognized compensation expense related to outstanding restricted stock units expected to be recognized over a weighted-average period of approximately 4.0 years.